programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 In order to keep this tutorial from getting too abstract, I'll follow a concrete example from start to finish.
 This sample data describes collaborations between French Gothic illuminated manuscript workshops between 1260 and 1320.[^2] The node list for this data is just a big list of workshops.
 The names of these workshops aren't too important – in a few cases a colophon mentions the name of the illuminator, but most of the time they are assigned by modern scholars based on the city or region where a workshop was active, or a famous manuscript that it produced.

 All of the R libraries in this tutorial assume that your network is unimodal – that is, that all of the nodes are the same type of thing, and all of the edges are too.
 As [Scott Weingart has pointed out](http://www.scottbot.net/HIAL/index.html@p=41158.html), historians frequently begin with multimodal or bimodal data.
 If you want to produce meaningful quantitative measurements of your network using most available tools, you will have to convert (or "project") a bimodal network into unimodal data.
-The sample data for this tutorial is no exception – it started out as a bimodal network consisting of workshops and manuscripts, which I projected into a unimodal network of nodes that only represent workshops.[^1] Each edge was produced from a manuscript or group of manuscripts to which two or more workshops contributed.
+The sample data for this tutorial is no exception. [^2] It started out as list of workshops and the manuscripts to which they contributed.
+First, I modeled this data as a bimodal network consisting of workshops and manuscripts.
+Then I projected that bimodal network into a unimodal network, in which each node represents an illuminator or workshop.[^3] Each edge was produced from a manuscript or group of manuscripts to which two or more workshops contributed.
 For this reason, sometimes one manuscript can appear as multiple edges, and one edge can represent multiple manuscripts.

 The difference between a static network and a temporal one is the amount of information contained in the node and edge lists.
 In order to convert this static network into a temporal one, you need to add *temporal information* to these two lists.
 Basically, we need to supply a span of time that represents the period in which each edge and each node exists.